hibaSikander123/research-project-2026/README.md

 The ARES experimental area has three quadrupole magnets (Q1, Q2 and Q3) and two steering/corrector magnets (CH, CV).
 We want to find magnet settings that minimize the beam error (MAE of beam position and size) at a downstream screen.

 ## Features
-- Physics informed GP prior mean with trainable misalignment parameters.
+- Physics-informed GP prior mean with trainable misalignment parameters.
 - Three optimisers compared: standard BO, BO with physics prior and Nelder-Mead.
 - Online misalignment learning via constrained hyperparameter optimisation.
 - Automated evaluation pipeline with metrics CSV table and publication-quality plots.